Fuz-RL: A Fuzzy-Guided Robust Framework for Safe Reinforcement Learning under Uncertainty: Abstract

 \section{Abstract}

 Safe Reinforcement Learning (RL) is crucial for achieving high performance while ensuring safety in real-world applications.
 However, the complex interplay of multiple uncertainty sources in real environments poses significant challenges for interpretable risk assessment and robust decision-making.
 To address these challenges, we propose \textbf{Fuz-RL}, a fuzzy measure-guided robust framework for safe RL.
 Specifically, our framework develops a novel fuzzy Bellman operator for estimating robust value functions using Choquet integrals.
 Theoretically, we prove that solving the Fuz-RL problem (in Constrained Markov Decision Process (CMDP) form) is equivalent to solving distributionally robust safe RL problems (in robust CMDP form), effectively avoiding min-max optimization.
 Empirical analyses on safe-control-gym and safety-gymnasium scenarios demonstrate that Fuz-RL effectively integrates with existing safe RL baselines in a model-free manner, significantly improving both safety and control performance under various types of uncertainties in observation, action, and dynamics.
-The code is available in \href{https://github.com/waunx/FuzRL}{https://github.com/waunx/FuzRL}.